betatim/TimsHome/content/20160229-openscienceprize.md

 I want to build a web app that allows you to browse scientific publications, edit them, re-run them, and fork them.
-Imagine my [interactive blog posts] meets [everware] or [mybinder].
+Imagine my [interactive blog posts] meets [everware]/[mybinder] meets the [arXiv](http://arxiv.org).

 <img width="500" alt="A UI Mock Up for Everpub" src="https://cloud.githubusercontent.com/assets/1448859/13301888/7217ff8a-db47-11e5-9c5a-51da4527821d.gif" title="A UI Mock Up for Everpub">

 ## The Beginning

 It all [started] fairly harmlessly at the end of January.
-I put the core of my idea on github.
+I put the core of the idea on GitHub.
 One day later [Daniel Mietchen] posted an issue about using a different license.
 I got in touch with a few people, exchanged ideas, discussed the way forward.
-However there was not much traction.
+Not much happened, there was not much traction.
+People were not joining me.

 There is a lot of discussion and advice on the subject of putting your grant proposals, science ideas, etc out on the internet for everyone to read before you even submitted them or did any work on them.
 Mostly people worry about it being stolen.

-Far from everyone stealing my idea, I think the main action taken by others was to ignore it.
+Far from everyone stealing my idea, the main action taken by others was to ignore it.
 Damn it!

 ## On hold